 1. Student member

-You are eligible for UKCP student membership if you are on a training course with a UKCP-registered organisational member which leads to a psychotherapy or psychotherapeutic counselling qualification.
+You are eligible for UKCP student membership if you are on a training course with a UKCP registered organisational member - smcp is a registered training establishment and all training leads to UKCP registration.

 Student membership is available up to the point when you enter into any clinical practice for which the UKCP organisational member (i.e. smcp) accepts supervisory responsibility.
 At this point, you could consider becoming a UKCP trainee member.